 About us

-Urban Native Education Alliance was founded in 2000 to engage generations of Native youth through education, culture, and tradition.
+Urban Native Education Alliance was founded in 2008 to engage all generations to serve and empower Native youth through education, culture, and tradition.

 Our Board